Skip to main content

 The curated runtime metadata that powers worldflux init --recipe.
 Filter by runtime, tier, or free-text.
 Each card has provider, VRAM, benchmark id, endpoint types, and any known issues.

-API keys (one-time secret panel), Members, Workspace, Billing (Stripe portal), Profile (privacy + DSAR).
+API keys (one-time secret panel), Workspace, Billing (Stripe checkout and portal), and Profile (privacy + DSAR).
+Members exists as a page, but it intentionally renders a disabled state until Cloud exposes the production member list.

 Run detail

-Open a run from the table or the share link.
+Open a run from the table.
 The detail page stacks:

 1. Header card.
 Eyebrow Run · <runtime>, violet mono client run id, status pill.